aaronmueller/discourse-hw3/README.md

 5. **Integrating with Alexa**:
 For Alexa integration we used `ngrok`, a free port forwarding service, and `Flask`, a lightweight python server package, to host a custom HTTPS endpoint for our chatbot.

+The integration files are in `alexa_integration`.
 You can start the Alexa skill server with
 ```
 ./start_skill_server
 ```